planetenamek/DiscoSteem-Bot/README.md

 https://steemit.com/utopian-io/@planetenamek/discosteem-bot-update-0-2-1-back-up-your-curation-data-upvote-with-reaction-and-more

-Nous vous rappelons que vous pouvez tester ce bot sur ce serveur --> https://discord.gg/qbqP3
+We remind you that you can test this bot on this server --> https://discord.gg/qbqP3